What are Credit Card Dumps? And How it works?

-In most cases, individual consumers are prey to credit card theft, but some cybercriminals are working actively on a large scale.
+In most cases, individual consumers are prey to credit card theft.
+Still, some cybercriminals are working actively on a large scale.

 These, however, target credit card dumps from the systems of large and established businesses.

-If they are successful, they end up getting credit card dumps of thousands of cards and reselling them for a large amount of money.
+If they are successful, they get credit card dumps of thousands of cards and resell them for a large amount of money.